timescale/docs/timescaledb/how-to-guides/hyperfunctions/time-weighted-averages.md

 sampled.
 Time series data points are often evenly spaced, for example every 30 seconds, or every hour.
 But sometimes data points are recorded irregularly, for example if a value has a large change, or changes quickly.
-Computing an average on data that is not evenly sampled is not always useful.
+Computing an average using data that is not evenly sampled is not always useful.

 For example, if you have a lot of ice cream in freezers, you need to make sure the ice cream stays within a 0-10℉ (-20 to -12℃) temperature range.
 The